AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 >[!AVAILABILITY]
 >
->This capability is currently available as a beta to select users only. <!--To join the beta program, contact Adobe Customer Care.-->
+>Email surface personalization is currently only available for a set of organizations (Limited Availability).
+To gain access, contact your Adobe representative.

 ## Add dynamic subdomains {#dynamic-subdomains}